sbg/okAPI/readme.md

 # [USER INPUT] specify platform {cgc, sbpla}
 prof = 'sbpla'
 ```
 in the second code cell of any recipe (Note some features are available on one platform but not the other).
 Each folder has it's own _readme_ files within each folder which details the scripts.
 Feedback and improvements are welcome.

-Good luck & have fun!
+## Background
+This repository covers the Seven Bridges Plaform and the Cancer Genomics Cloud.
+To learn more, see their documentation.
+ * The Seven Bridges Platform documentation is at [docs.sevenbridges.com](http://docs.sevenbridges.com/).
+In particular, see the [API documentation](http://docs.sevenbridges.com/docs/the-api).
+ * The Cancer Genomics Cloud documentation is at [docs.cancergenomicscloud.com](http://docs.cancergenomicscloud.org/).
+In particular, see the [API documentation](http://docs.cancergenomicscloud.org/docs/the-cgc-api).

 ## Branches
 Note there are two branches of this repository.
 You are on the **master** branch.
 We are currently _populating this branch_.

  * **master**: This was released April 2016 and uses _sevenbridges-python_, the **official** Seven Bridges [Python bindings](http://sevenbridges-python.readthedocs.io/en/latest/).
 This branch includes most of the API functionality and is compatible with Python 2.6+ and 3.
  * **advanced\_access**: This was developed from January to May 2016 and uses _apimethods.py_.
 This is an **unofficial** branch where we may roll out new features.
 Currently there are more notebooks here.
 It is _only compatible_ with Python 2.7.

 ### Notes
 0. We ask that you limit parallel tasks to **200** at a time<sup>1</sup>.
 If you need to run more, that is **great**, but please get in touch with us so we don't _run out of cloud_.